zengliX/Games/README.md

  ------------
 #piece: 1   score: 0
 ```
-You can use the following keys to control movement of the stone at each step:
+You can use the direction keys on your keyboar to control movements of the stone at each step. `KEY_UP` will rotate stone 90 degrees clockwise.

-- `l`: move left
-- `r`: move right
-- `t`: clockwise rotation for 90 degrees
-- `n` or ` `: do nothing

 ## MineSweeper
 To play the game, `cd` in to the MineSweeper folder, and run